OceanBase logo

 Note

-The above commands will deploy OceanBase Database, ODP, and monitoring components (OBAgent, Grafana, Prometheus) using the current account.
-You can later manage OceanBase Database and components using the obd command.
-For steps on offline installation of the OceanBase All-in-One package and more details about the obd demo/obd perf commands, see the official obd documentation: Quick start/Install obd and obd commands/Quick deployment commands.
+The above commands are for quick experience.
+They will directly deploy OceanBase Database, ODP, and monitoring components (OBAgent, Grafana, and Prometheus) using the current account.
+You can manage OceanBase Database and components using obd commands.

-After the obd demo/obd perf commands succeed, the connection information of the deployed components will be displayed.
-You can copy and execute the connection string under the oceanbase-ce component to log in to the sys tenant of the cluster as the root user.
-After logging in, you can execute SQL statements for basic operations.
-For more information, see Basic SQL operations (MySQL-compatible mode).
+After the obd demo/obd perf command is executed successfully, the connection method of the deployed components is output.
+You can copy and execute the connection string of the oceanbase-ce component to log in to the sys tenant of the cluster as the root user.
+After logging in to the cluster, you can execute SQL statements to experience basic features.

 Method 2: Use the RPM package